TheDropouts/TicTacToe/docs/AdministrationManual.md

 ## Testing
 If you want to run unit tests you simply need to open git terminal and make sure that you are located in the application folder.<br/>
-Type the following command `npm test`.
+Type the following command `npm test`